mlswg/mls-architecture/draft-ietf-mls-architecture.md

 Group membership is itself sensitive information, and MLS is designed to limit the amount of persistent metadata.
-However, large groups often require an infrastructuree that provides server fanout.
+However, large groups often require an infrastructure that provides server fanout.
 In the case of client fanout, the destination of a message is known by all clients; hence, the server usually does not need this information.
 However, they may learn this information through traffic analysis.
 Unfortunately, in a server-side fanout model, the Delivery